Frequently asked questions about studying and researching in Sweden

 If you have been awarded fewer credits than the required number of credits, the lower number of credits may be accepted in certain exceptional cases.
 There may be various circumstances that have prevented you from making acceptable progress in your studies:

 - Illness or, for example, the illness or death of a close relative.
-You need to prove these circumstances with documents, and you must also show that the events in question have affected you ability to study to such an extent that it may be assumed that your poor academic performance (insufficient number of awarded credits) is a direct consequence.
+You need to prove these circumstances with documents, and you must also show that the events in question have affected your ability to study to such an extent that it may have affected your studies in a negative manner.

 - Other circumstances that are beyond your control.
 For example, your higher education institution may adapt its teaching to limit the spread of infection and therefore cancel or postpone courses and/or examinations.